 - A. In our discussion thus far, we have assumed that the flow of control within a program proceeds from instruction to successive instruction, except when explicitly altered by a branch or procedure call instruction. - B. There are, however, two kinds of events that can cause the flow of execution to be altered apart from an explicit instruction in the currently running program. - 1.
 INTERRUPTS can be generated by external devices to indicate that they need service by the CPU.
-Examples: - a.
-When a disk controller has been asked to transfer a block of data between memory and the disk, it will issue an interrupt request when the transfer is complete. - b.
-The controller for a keyboard may issue an interrupt request every time a key is struck. - c.
-The system clock issues an interrupt request at regular intervals so that software can keep track of the time of day and can manage sharing of the CPU resources among different users (time-slicing.) - EXCEPTIONS arise from the operation of the currently running program.
+Examples: - a) When a disk controller has been asked to transfer a block of data between memory and the disk, it will issue an interrupt request when the transfer is complete. - b) The controller for a keyboard may issue an interrupt request every time a key is struck. - c) A network interface may issue an interrupt when a packet arrives.

+- d) The system clock issues an interrupt request at regular intervals so that software can keep track of the time of day and can manage sharing of the CPU resources among different users (time-slicing.) - 2.
+EXCEPTIONS arise from the operation of the currently running program.
 They are usually (but not always) the result of some flaw in the program.